 Early Childhood Education:

-To enter PolicyMap, click here or go to: http://shu.policymap.com/maps.
+Enter PolicyMap or go to: http://shu.policymap.com/maps.
 You will see the University logo in the upper right corner.
 It is important to confirm you are on SHU's version of PolicyMap.

 PolicyMap has its own website with a Public Edition with limited functionality.
 You cannot login to PolicyMap from this page as a SHU user.
 How do you know what data PolicyMap contains?
 It is important to know about policymap.com because this is where lists of data sources and indicators resides.

-DATA INDICATORS are availble at https://www.policymap.com/data/our-data/ or by clicking here.
+DATA INDICATORS are available at https://www.policymap.com/data/our-data/.

-DATA SOURCES are available at https://www.policymap.com/data/our-data-directory/ or by clicking here.
+DATA SOURCES are available at https://www.policymap.com/data/our-data-directory/ .

-View PolicyMap TUTORIALS for each feature here.
+You may also review PolicyMap TUTORIALS for each feature.

 These options are listed at the top of the page.
 Give some though to what you want to create or what you want your students to create.